Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Copper: Orcon states that you should be up and running in 5 to 10 business days, but this could take longer if any out of the ordinary installation needs to take place.

-Fibre: If fibre has already been installed at your property, for example by a previous owner, you should be able to get connected within five business days.
+Fibre: If fibre has already been installed at your property, for example by a previous owner, you should be able to get connected within 5 to 10 business days.
 If fibre is available but hasn’t been connected at your house yet, Orcon will arrange for this to happen.

 Are there any bundled extras with Orcon?